shumarb/leetcode/README.md

 This repository contains my [LeetCode](https://leetcode.com/shumarb/)  submissions, some of which are included in my [Grind75](https://github.com/shumarb/grind75) repository.

-(*Note*: Performance indicates the percentage of submissions that my code outperforms in terms of runtime.)
+(*Note*: Performance is the percentage of submissions that my code outperforms in terms of runtime.)

 ![Umar's LeetCode Statistics](https://leetcard.jacoblin.cool/shumarb?theme=dark)